Dates: 21st April – 1st May 2019

-Discover Vietnam from north to south by rail while learning the art of great travel photography.
-Our journey begins in Hanoi, with an exploration of the residential areas alongside the tracks, where people eat, sleep, work and play as trains pass between their houses.
-After a brief trip to stunning Ha Long Bay, we head south on the Re-Unification Express, travelling along Vietnam’s eastern coast towards Hue, Danang and Hoi An, and crossing the Hai Van Pass, one of the world’s most spectacular train journeys.
-Over the course of the photography tour, with the guidance of Vietnam in Focus tour leader Colm Pierce, we shoot, choose and edit a 12-picture story of life along Vietnam’s railway.
+Discover Vietnam from south to north by rail while learning the art of travel photography.
+Our journey begins in Saigon, with an exploration of the residential areas alongside the tracks.
+After a trip to the stunning sand dunes of Mui Ne, we head north on the Reunification Express, travelling along Vietnam’s eastern coast towards Danang and Hoi An, and crossing the Hai Van Pass, one of the world’s most spectacular train journeys.
+After a day among the mountain temples and rice paddies of Ninh Binh, we enjoy a couple of days in the world heritage site of Ha Long Bay.
+Our final stop is the historic capital of Hanoi, where we arrive in time for the Liberation Day holiday celebrations.
+Over the course of the tour, with the guidance of our Vietnam in Focus tour leaders, we shoot, choose and edit a 12-picture story of life along Vietnam’s railway.

 “Whether new to photography or an experienced shooter, the Vietnam in Focus team can help you become a better photographer while having a fun and interesting experience.
 If you’re passionate about photography and in Vietnam make the time to take a tour with Vietnam in Focus.”

 Participants arrive at various times during the day, with complimentary pick-up by private car from the airport and transfer to our boutique hotel in District 1.
 In the evening we will all meet for a delicious Vietnamese meal at a gourmet restaurant in the heart of Saigon.
 We have an overview of the tour and introductions before an early night.